 Build mental toughness with self-talk and relaxation techniques

-Furthermore, relaxation techniques, such as abdominal breathing, visual imagery and muscle relaxation strategies, are your friend!
+Furthermore, relaxation techniques, such as abdominal breathing, visual imagery and progressive muscle relaxation strategies, are your friend!
 These are techniques that you or your child can use to combat physical sensations of anxiety or stress.
 Figure out which one works best to soothe discomfort and practice it 3-5 times a day so that you or your child are ready to use this skill to calm down when needed.

 This site has a lot of great training videos and audio clips to help you or your child to determine what works best for you.
 Practice, Practice, Practice!